2004 Indian Ocean earthquake and tsunami: India

 Along the coast of Tamil Nadu, the 13 km Marina Beach in Chennai was battered by the tsunami which swept across the beach taking morning walkers unaware.
-Amateur video recorded taken at a resort beach showed the tsunami arriving as a large wall of water as it approached the coast and flooding it as it advanced inland.
+Amateur video recorded at a resort beach showed the tsunami arriving as a large wall of water as it approached the coast and flooding it as it advanced inland.
 Besides that, a 10 m black muddy tsunami ravaged the city of Karaikal, where 492 people died.
 The city of Pondicherry, protected by seawalls was relatively unscathed.
-Local video recorded that before the arrival of the tsunami, people can be seen swarming the beach to check on stranded fish from the exposed beach.
+Local video recorded that before the arrival of the tsunami, people had swarmed the beach to investigate fish that had been stranded on the sand.
 Furthermore, at the coastal town of Kanyakumari, the seabed was exposed briefly before a large wall of water can be seen on the horizon and subsequently flooding the town.
 Other footage showed the tsunami dramatically crashed into the Vivekananda Rock Memorial.
 The worst affected area in Tamil Nadu was Nagapattinam district, with 6,051 fatalities caused by a 5 m tsunami, followed by Cuddalore district, with many villages destroyed.
 Most of the people killed were members of the fishing community.
-Velankanni a sea shore town with a Catholic Basilica and a popular pilgrimage destination was also one of the worst hit by this tsunami that struck at around 9.30 am on that Sunday, when pilgrims who were mostly from Kerala among others were inside the church attending the Malayalam Mass.
+Velankanni, a coastal town with a Catholic Basilica and a popular pilgrimage destination was also one of the worst hit by the tsunami that struck at around 9.30 am on that Sunday, when pilgrims who were mostly from Kerala among others were inside the church attending the Malayalam Mass.
 The rising sea water did not enter the shrine, but the receding waters swept away hundreds of pilgrims who were on the beach.
 The shrine's compound, nearby villages, hundreds of shops, homes and pilgrims were washed away into the sea.
 About 600 pilgrims died.
 Rescue teams extricated more than 400 bodies from the sand and rocks in the vicinity and large number of unidentified bodies were buried in mass graves.